 I intend to give each intern the personal attention and affection they deserve from me as a responsible host.
 Female interns are accorded proper respect without deference.
 We try to vet everyone before we accept them.

 LEARN-WORK-PLAY: We need people with appropriate skills, or who are willing to learn, who can contribute to our progress.
 We are in need of construction help and landscape improvement.
-Tom is a building contractor and instructor, so you can learn from his experience while you work.
-This property is a progressive educational venue utilizing heritage, art, travel, environment, and entertainment to develop an appreciation for our construction projects.
+I am a retired a building contractor and instructor, so you can learn from my experience while you work.
+This property is a progressive educational venue utilizing heritage, art, travel, environment, and entertainment to develop an appreciation for our many and varied projects.

 Digital technology and computer skills that can be taught to me are also sought along with other creative talents.
-Since I am on limited Social Security living assistance, lack of funding frequently limits our effectiveness and progress.
-Your ideas and help are needed and welcome.
+I have led an adventurous and exciting life and know a lot because I've done a lot.
+I invite you to share my knowledge and experience.
+Your ideas and help are needed, welcome, and appreciated.

 We have several options for your interest and help:

-1) An Art Initiative, an edu-tainment venue based upon an interpretive Mayan Indian and Choctaw Indian theme.
+1) Art Will Make YOu Smart: an art initiative, an edu-tainment venue based upon an interpretive Mayan Indian and Choctaw Indian theme.
 Help is needed for supervised work on projects related to modified Mayan architecture, art, Eco-technology, astronomy,and agronomy.

-2) A 501 (c) 3 nonprofit dedicated to preserve, protect, promote, and present the environmental, historical, and cultural heritage of the area, in order to pass along this heritage to future generations.
+2) The Center: A 501 (c) 3 nonprofit dedicated to preserve, protect, promote, and present the environmental, historical, and cultural heritage of the area, in order to pass along this heritage to future generations.